pglen/pyedpro/README.md

 same way in all your workspaces, PyEdPro is the one.

  Pyedpro now is working good on the Mac.
 I installed homebrew, and got it to work.
-It was not a trivial excersize, as the Mac pygobject did not do half of the stuff as the Linux version did.
-No asyncronous  anything, segmentation faults everywhere. (which python is not suppose to have) So added new async subsystem with threads, and cleaned out a lot of parts.
+It was not a trivial exercise, as the Mac pygobject did not do half of the stuff as the Linux version did.
+No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have) So added new async subsystem with threads, and cleaned out a lot of parts.
 The font rendering was messed up, but got fixed by replacing pango's get_pixel_size() with get_size() / PANGO_UNIT.
 [Suspect int vs float accuracy issues]